Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-General.md

 ## Integration Options

-Build an integration to accept a payment.
+Build a Commerce Hub integration based on customer type to accept a payment.

 <!-- type: row -->